RookieZoe/network-cabinet/README.md

 # network-cabinet

-A project for a custom-designed, non-standard network cabinet integrated into a cabinet display page.
+A 3D modeling project featuring a custom-designed, non-standard network cabinet that can be integrated into home cabinetry.

-Based on React + TypeScript + Vite + Three.js
+Based on React + Three.js + TypeScript + Vite

 ## Project setup